Heini-Maria/Heini-Maria/README.md

 ## What I'm focusing on

-* 📖 Currently working as a frontend development intern
+* 📖 Currently working as a junior frontend developer
-* 🔎 Currently Learning software testing
+* 🔎 Looking into learning more about animations and transitions
-* 🚀 Looking forward to impliment the new testing skills on my personal projects
+* 🚀 Learning something new every day, and loving it!

 ## Stats: